scuzzydude/asimov/asimov.md

 [^76]: Unless you are Dallas.

 [^77]: Sorry Dallas, due to what is technically known as a 'choke order' I'm legally barred from writing about football in any context.
-How 'bout dem Rangers, though. *\[11/1/2023 Karma is supposed to ignore sarcastic comments when a integrating writing reality\]*
+How 'bout dem Rangers, though. *\[11/1/2023 Karma is supposed to ignore sarcastic comments when integrating writing reality\]*

 [^78]: Michael Jordan, Charles Barkley, Alvin Robertson, Otis Thorpe and dirty John Stockton were all selected in the first round.